-After deploying an ODAS cluster and operating it for some amount of time there will eventually be the need to upgrade it to a newer ODAS release, since newer versions are likely to contain new features that become important to the business.
+After deploying an Okera cluster and operating it for some amount of time there will eventually be the need to upgrade it to a newer Okera release, since newer versions are likely to contain new features that become important to the business.

-This tutorial walks you through the general process of upgrading an existing ODAS setup.
+This topic walks you through the general process of upgrading an existing Okera installation.
 Before we start, here are a few important notes:

-- We assume that ODAS is deployed using a managed Kubernetes service.
+- We assume that Okera is deployed using a managed Kubernetes service.
 This may be in a private or public cloud environment, including self-managed Kubernetes clusters on-premises.

-An ODAS cluster commonly sits between sources and consumers of data.
+An Okera cluster commonly sits between sources and consumers of data.
 All of the cluster state is handled by the metadata services, including the Schema Registry, Policy Engine, and Audit Engine.
-The following diagram shows this from a very high-level view.
+The following diagram shows this at a very high level.

-When considering an ODAS cluster update the shown dependencies need to be included in the planning.
+When considering an Okera cluster update, the shown dependencies need to be included in the planning.
 These considerations apply:

-Okera recommends to perform an upgrade in a blue-green deployment fashion, that is, deploy a different version of ODAS on a new cluster, while retaining the old one until all testing has been completed and all clients have been transitioned to the new cluster.
+Okera recommends you perform an upgrade in a blue-green deployment fashion, that is, deploy a different version of Okera on a new cluster, while retaining the old one until all testing has been completed and all clients have been transitioned to the new cluster.
 The steps to perform an upgrade using this approach can be described in the following steps.

 Move clients to new cluster and phase out the old one - Once testing is successful, start to migrate use-cases over to the new cluster while cross-checking that everything works as expected.
 In this stage it is still possible to go back to the old cluster in case of some unexpected problems that need to be addressed first.